applejag/typ/README.md

 ## Compatibility

-Requires Go v1.18beta1 or later as the code makes use of generics.
+Requires Go v1.18rc1 or later as the code makes heavy use of generics.

 ## Installation and usage